Locations:

 But it’s a misconception that there’s nothing to be done about these issues.
 You don’t have to try to deal with them alone and in silence.

 “People often don’t realize that these issues are expected, especially for men who are undergoing prostate cancer treatment — but even for those who aren’t,” Dr. Bajic says.
-“Nearly all people assigned male at birth will face urinary and sexual issues at some point in their lives, so it’s important to be willing to talk about it with your healthcare providers.
+“Nearly all males will face urinary and sexual issues at some point in their lives, so it’s important to be willing to talk about it with your healthcare providers.
 We can figure out ways to help.”

 Advertisement